-Throughout the years of my medical practice, I experienced the pain and anguish of many patients and their families when an operative report was not good, or when a person with a terminal illness departed this earth.
-I always had good intentions to bring peace and comfort where there was suffering, but like so many, I often was at a loss for words.
-I discovered early that the best comfort for most, was in just having loving and caring friends present.
+Throughout the years of my medical practice I experienced the pain and anguish of many patients and their families when an operative report was not good, or when a person with a terminal illness departed this earth.
+I always had good intentions to bring peace and comfort where there was suffering, but like so many I was at a loss for words.
+I discovered early the best comfort was in just having loving and caring friends present.
 A heart-felt handshake or hug says volumes to the anguished and the distraught.
 The Bible teaches us that we are ‘to rejoice with those who rejoice, and weep with those who weep.”
-As a surgeon with lots of experience, I trained myself to keep my personal feelings and emotions in check, and that strengthened my objectivity in certain stressful situations.
-Some of that attitude was also present in my personal life and may have been interpreted as a lack of compassion.
+As a surgeon with lots of experience I trained myself to keep my personal feelings and emotions in check which strengthened my objectivity in stressful situations.
+Some of this attitude was also present in my personal life and may have been interpreted as a lack of compassion.

-For most of our married life, Cathy and I have had a heart for helping to strengthen homes and marriages.
-We had some personal struggles early, and as our own marriage was made stronger by the love of Christ, we have desired to help others with similar problems.
+For most of our married life Cathy and I have had a desire to help strengthen homes and marriages.
+We had our own struggles early, and as our own marriage was made stronger by the love of Christ we wanted to help others with similar problems.
 We have taught young adult Sunday school classes for a long time.
-That is where we met one particular couple that was only a few years younger.
-We had lots in common besides the Sunday school class; we were strongly committed to our marriages, our children were approximately the same ages, we desired to grow stronger in our spiritual lives and we wanted our church to grow stronger in its’ ministries.
+This was where we met one particular couple who were a few years younger.
+We had lots in common besides the Sunday school class.
+We were strongly committed to our marriages, our children were approximately the same ages, we desired to grow stronger in our spiritual lives, and we wanted our church to grow stronger in its’ ministries.